hotg-ai/rune/bindings/web/tfjs-v3/README.md

 # Rune TensorFlow JS Backend

-A Rune backend for TensorFlow JS.
+An inference backend for Rune backed by TensorFlow JS.